Skip to main content

 What are IBISWorld’s Risk Ratings Reports?

-IBISWorld’s Risk Ratings Reports is a collection of reports that provides insight into the risks facing industries.
+Risk Ratings Reports are a collection of reports that provide insight into the risks facing industries.
 These reports will help you quickly understand the non-financial risks of thousands of global industries so you can identify and manage industry risks on the horizon.

 With our numerical assessment of expected short-term industry risk, you can compare a company’s current position against the broader industry environment.
 Information is based on in-depth analysis of the structural, growth and sensitivity risks facing an industry.